Chiomachristabel/alx-zero_day/README.md

-I am a software Engineer and i can do hard things
+I am a software Engineer and I can do hard things